GridControl-Team/GridControl/gridlang/README.rst

-DIV      --     2      1       Take a, b from stack and push a / b MIN      --     2      1       Take a, b from stack and push the lesser value MAX      --     2      1       Take a, b from stack and push the larger value
+DIV      --     2      1       Take a, b from stack and push a / b MIN      --     2      1       Take a, b from stack and push the lesser value MAX      --     2      1       Take a, b from stack and push the larger value MODULO   --     2      1       Take a, b from stack and push a % b
 =======  =====  =====  ======  ================================================

 Logical Operations